Ligue 1: Media coverage

 In July 2025, the LFP announced that an in-house streaming service named Ligue 1+ would be launched on 15 August, in time for the 2025–26 season.
-Of the nine weekly matches in Ligue 1's 18-team configuration, Ligue 1+ will exclusively broadcast eight, and BeIN will retain its allocation of one, broadcast on Saturdays.

-For the 2025-26 season, the Ligue 1 will distribute approximately €142 million in media-revenue to its clubs via its new direct-to-consumer streaming service Ligue 1+.
+Of the nine weekly matches in Ligue 1's 18-team configuration, Ligue 1+ will exclusively broadcast eight, and BeIN will retain its allocation of one, broadcast on Saturdays, for one year more.
+For the 2025–26 season, the Ligue 1 would distribute approximately €142 million in media-revenue to its clubs via its new direct-to-consumer streaming service Ligue 1+.
+For the 2026–27 season, LFP gets back the rights to the match from BeIN Sports and Ligue 1+ becomes the exclusive broadcaster of the French league.